jvdw008/pokittobloids/README.md

 A game I made in two weeks for the Pokitto handheld.
 Find it here: https://www.pokitto.com/

 Installation:
-Download the zip file, exract the bin file to the root of your sd card, the copy the bloids folder to your sd card.
+Download the zip file, extract the bin file to the root of your sd card, the copy the bloids folder to your sd card.
 File structure should be:

 bloids/gameSong.wav

 bloids/menuSong.wav

 bloids.bin

 Instructions: